These 3 prep-able vegan lunch box ideas are sure to make mornings easier. Be prepared to become the envy of your friends!

 Up next in my collection of vegan lunch box ideas is this pesto pasta.
 Pasta is like a separate food group to me, so how could I avoid adding it to this list?
 Another great one for meal prep, but just remember to pack it in an airtight container so you don’t have a sauce catastrophe.
 Believe me, this has happened a few times and it is not fun.
 Not fun at all.

-I added prepped homemade vegan pesto to this pasta dish, but you could use the tomato sauce from this recipe, or even bring some mac and cheese.
+I added prepped homemade vegan pesto to this pasta dish, but you could even bring some mac and cheese.
 You could also add some chopped roasted veggies, steamed broccoli, or crispy tofu to the pasta for extra plant protein.

 Pair this with a banana, carrot sticks + hummus and you’ve got yourself a delicious lunch.